Welland Community Orchard

 Welland Workshops

-If you’d like to brush up your knowledge of local fruit tree care and more, we provide workshops throughout the year to share knowledge on pruning, grafting, and native pollinators.
-Contact us for more information!
+If you’d like to brush up your knowledge of local fruit tree care and more, we provide workshops throughout the year to share knowledge on pruning, grafting, native pollinators and more.

 History